 - Black – power, elegance, formality

-As today’s brick and mortar retailers face more and more competition from online shopping, it’s more important than ever to use color to create a unique shopping experience and to influence customer behavior.
+As today’s brick and mortar retailers face more and more competition from online shopping, using color to create a unique shopping experience and to influence customer behavior gives you an edge over the online competitors.
 So, before you begin your next painting project, you’ll probably want to think about how the colors you choose will affect your customers (and even your employees) and the colors that are best for your product and your brand.

 No matter what you’re selling in your retail store, you want your space to match your brand accurately while also making customers feel comfortable and excited about your products.
-Make sure to leave this challenge up to a trusted company providing professional commercial painting services.
+Make sure to leave this challenge up to a trusted company providing Retail Painting Services.

-CertaPro Painters® is the company you can trust to deliver first-class exterior and interior painting for any type of retail location.
+CertaPro Painters® delivers first-class exterior and interior painting for any type of retail location, as well as color consultation services to choose the right store colors.
 We recognize the unique challenges of painting retail spaces inside and out, and have developed our approach to address these key points.
-CertaPro Painters® offers professional retail painting services.
-We complete work on spec, on time and on budget.